 There are many things that can affect the short-term and long-term results of laser resurfacing.
-These include your skin type, the condition of your skin, your doctor's level of experience, the type of laser used, and your lifestyle after the treatment.
+These include your skin type, the health of your skin, how much experience your doctor has, the type of laser used, and your lifestyle after the treatment.
 Some types of skin problems or defects respond better to laser resurfacing than others.
-People with lighter skin who limit their sun exposure after the procedure tend to have better results than those with darker skin and those who continue to spend lots of time in the sun.
+People with lighter skin who limit their time in the sun after treatment tend to have better results than those with darker skin and those who keep spending lots of time in the sun.

 In general, laser resurfacing tends to have good results with fairly low risks.

 - Wrinkles caused by aging and long-term sun exposure, such as those around the eyes and mouth, respond well to laser resurfacing.
-The long-term results of laser treatment for these types of wrinkles are unknown.
-Keep in mind that new wrinkles will probably appear as your skin continues to age.
+But the long-term results for these types of wrinkles aren't known.
+Keep in mind that new wrinkles will probably appear as your skin ages.

-- Wrinkles caused by repeated movement and muscle use (such as those on the forehead or along the sides of the nose) may be improved but not eliminated.
-They often come back months or years after treatment because the muscles continue to perform the activities that caused the wrinkles before treatment.
+- Wrinkles caused by repeated movement and muscle use (such as those on the forehead or along the sides of the nose) may be improved.
+But they won't go away completely.
+They often come back months or years later because the muscles still perform the movements that caused the wrinkles.

 - Mild or moderate acne scars may be somewhat improved.
-Laser treatment is less effective on severe acne scars.
+Laser treatment doesn't work as well on severe acne scars.

-The long-term results of laser treatment may not be evident for several months.
+The long-term results of laser treatment may not be seen for several months.

 Side effects and risks of laser resurfacing may include:

-- Swelling, itching, crusting, and tenderness.
-These are expected, temporary effects of laser resurfacing.
+- Swelling, itching, crusting, and soreness.
+These are expected effects of laser resurfacing.
 They will go away over time.

-- Redness (erythema).
-Normally this lasts 6 to 12 weeks, but it may last up to 6 months in some people.
-Some people may turn red or flush during stress or exertion more easily than they used to, for up to a year.
+- Redness.
+Normally this lasts 6 to 12 weeks, but it may last up to 6 months.
+Some people may turn red or flush during stress or exertion more easily than they used to.
+This can last for up to a year.

 - Color (pigment) changes in the skin.
 In 30% to 40% of people, the treated skin is darker than the surrounding skin.
-This occurs mainly in people with darker skin. footnote 1 Bleaching or peeling of the skin can help lighten the skin for a more uniform skin tone, and the skin may fade on its own over time.
-A small number of people have a loss of color in the treated skin 6 to 12 months after the procedure.
+This occurs mainly in people with darker skin. footnote 1 Bleaching or peeling of the skin can help lighten the skin for a more uniform skin tone.
+And the darker skin may fade on its own over time.
+A small number of people have a loss of color in the treated skin 6 to 12 months after the treatment.
 This effect may be permanent, especially with deeper laser treatments.

 - Skin irritation, including acne flare-ups in people who are prone to acne.